 Some marketers in this lovely natural products industry like to promote one form over another, but do so with little clinical evidence.
 This “expert” or that will say their fish collagen is superior because of the smaller atomic weight, meaning they are more absorbable.
 Or my chickens are cleaner than your cows… whatever the argument is.

 What’s real?
 Collagen is collagen in the supplement world, no matter the source.
 We know that collagen hydrolysate (collagen that’s been turned into its smaller bits for supplementation) is absorbed extensively - almost 90-95%, regardless of the source.

 But, there are some financial differences.
 It comes down to how much collagen you get for your dollar.
-In general, beef collagen will be a higher yield for a lower cost, with chicken coming in second, and fish coming in last.
+In general, beef collagen offer a higher yield for a lower cost than other collagen sources.

-In this comparison, we only listed beef and fish as we do not carry a chicken-sourced collagen.
-Instead, we have Vital Protein’s chicken bone broth powder, which contains collagen but lots of other great stuff.
-As a result, bone broth powders tend to be a bit more expensive when comparing cost per gram of collagen.
+Bone broth powder is a popular supplement that contains collagen as well as a lot of other stuff, and as a result, bone broth powders tend to be a bit more expensive when comparing the cost per gram of collagen.